bloomlj/jdqkossel/README.md

 jdqkossel
 =========

 A cheap 3d printer based mini kossel project.
-JDQ is close to every one.
+JDQ is meaning close to every one.